What is a Precinct?

 Contact for questions:

-What is a Precinct Delegate?
+What does a Precinct Delegate do?

 Help Democrats get registered to vote.

-Take information on issues and candidates to the voters in your precinct.
+Convey information on issues and candidates to the voters in your precinct.

 Help turn out the Democratic vote in your neighborhood on Election Day.